davidarchanjo/spring-certified-developer-study-guide/README.md

 ## ANNOTATIONS
 * `@Bean` - used to mark a factory method which instantiates a Spring bean;

-* `@Scope` - used to indicate the scope to be used for instances of the annotated argument;
+* `@Scope` - used to indicate the scope to be used for instances of the annotated bean;

 * `@Autowired` - used at constructors, methods and fields to indicate that the injection (i.e. instantiation) will be managed by the Spring container dinamically;